ErrorTzy/writings/papers/PhDApps/WS_Draft.md

 Meanwhile the Neo-Aristotelians also come into play.[^3] They also attack on the neo-Quineans.
 They argued that even if we had a complete list of what exists, we'd still be missing something important: what is most fundamental, and what grounds what.
 Schaffer, for instance, argues that questions about existence are trivial.
 He says that of fictional characters and abstract objects trivially exist.
 The real, interesting question is about what grounds their existence.
 This shift in focus from existence to fundamentality has been the dominant trend in metaphysics for the past twenty years or so.

 ### The problem with the standard story

+> Why it is necessary for me to explain the history?
+Explain why do I have to introduce this.
+What do I want to argue?
+Say it before I actually start to talk about it.

 Here's the problem.
 From the neo-Aristotelian perspective, this makes them look like the next logical step.
 In this view, the neo-Carnapians performed a useful, but purely *negative*, task by showing the flaws in the neo-Quinean focus on existence: the meaning of "exist" could vary.
 With that groundwork laid, the neo-Aristotelians can then step in to offer a *positive* new project, and say the various meaning of "exist" are "exist-more-fundamentally" and "exist-less-fundamentally".
 Thus, they turning the page on the neo-Quine-Carnap debate and building something new around fundamentality. (==citation==)